 Shop to your heart's content at Brooklyn's various shopping malls.
 Although, Brooklyn is known for its eclectic main streets filled with unique shops, it's also home to shopping malls.
 Spend a day shopping at these fantastic shopping centers in Brooklyn.

 In the Fall of 2016, Brooklyn's famed City Point started to open some its many shops.
-When completed City Point, a mall located in Downtown Brooklyn, will house Century 21, Alamo Drafthouse, Target and other retailers.
-Century 21 opened in early October 2016, along with a few other shops, and the remaining retailers should open in 2017.
+Now completed City Point, a mall located in Downtown Brooklyn, houses Century 21, Alamo Drafthouse, Target and other retailers.
+Century 21 opened in early October 2016, along with a few other shops, and the remaining retailers opened in 2017.
 This is a place to keep an eye on, as you plan your Brooklyn shopping excursion.

 From an old school shopping mall on Flatbush Avenue to the new shops at City Point, Brooklyn is a shopper's delight.